larskotthoff/notmuch-sync/README.md

 on all copies, in particular this means that the mbsync configuration should be the same as well.

+Changes to the notmuch database and mail files while notmuch-sync is running, e.g. moving files, will result in error messages.
+It is safe to simply rerun notmuch-sync when this happens.

 Please note that running `notmuch compact` changes the UUID of the database.
 This means that subsequent syncs will abort with an error message.